Chart Color Schemes

 Port Douglas has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects that may affect this region.
-Notable ones are BeCHe Estate, New Port Estate Stage 2, 71-85 Port Douglas Road Development Site (Fairmont Resort Refused), and Coral Biobank.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 21 projects likely to impact the area.
+Key projects include BeCHe Estate, New Port Estate (Stage 2), 71-85 Port Douglas Road Development Site (Fairmont Resort Refused), and Coral Biobank.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.